Two ways to prevent non-compliance of OSHA 1910.242(b)

-There are two ways to prevent non-compliance with OSHA 1910.242(b); either by regulating the pressure by means of an air pressure reducer or a specially designed nozzle.
+Either by regulating the pressure by means of an air pressure reducer or a specially designed nozzle.
 The air gun can either reduce the pressure by means of a built-in pressure reducer or by the use of technology that reduces the pressure in the event of a total blockage.

 To avoid non-compliance with OSHA 1910.242(b), the pressure must be under 30 psi when the air leaves the blowing system.
-An air pressure gauge is the easiest way to find out the air pressure.
+An air pressure OSHA gauge is the easiest way to find out the air pressure.

 Silvent can help you eliminate the risk of non-compliance with OSHA 1910.242(b), while maintaining an effective blowing force.
-Read more about how Silvent can help you eliminate OSHA violation.